storj/docs/app/dcs/code/static-site-hosting/page.md

 1. Download the uplink binary ([](docId:h3RyJymEIi4gf2S9wVJg8)) and upload your static site files to Storj DCS.
 You may also upload your files in any other manner, but you will need the Uplink CLI for the remaining steps.

 2. Share the bucket or object prefix (not individual objects) that will be the root of your website/subdomain.
-At the root, name your home page`index.html`.
-The website will serve the index.html file automatically e.g.`http://www.example.test` and `http://www.example.test/index.html`will serve the same content.
+At the root, name your home page `index.html`.
+The website will serve the index.html file automatically e.g. `http://www.example.test` and `http://www.example.test/index.html` will serve the same content.
 Anything shared with `--dns` will be _readonly_ and available _publicly_ (no secret key needed).
 4. Finally, you can optionally add the `--tls` flag in order to return an additional DNS entry used for securing your domain with TLS.

 {% tabs %}